 In the case of burials, whether chosen by the family or by the deceased, there are two types of coffins being used: Metal Caskets or Wood Caskets.
 They have different properties and are very different in the way they look.
 Everyone chooses the one that they like more.
 Plus, both kinds have subcategories that also have their own differences in characteristics, looks and prices.

 Metal Caskets can be made from different kinds of metal including steel, copper or bronze.
-Plus they also have different wall thickness.
+Plus they also have different wall thicknesses.
 The most common Metal Caskets are made from 18 or 20 gauge metal.
 What’s the difference between 18 gauge casket and 20 gauge casket, you ask?
 It’s simple, the smaller number means the thicker the metal.
 The thicker the metal that it is casket made out of, the durable lasting the casket will be, but also the higher the price.
-Some caskets have a special, gasket seal built in, which is useful when the body needs to be transported long distances.
-This seal will ensure better preservation of the deceased.
+Some caskets have a special, gasket seal built-in, which is useful when the body needs to be transported long distances.
+This seal will ensure the better preservation of the deceased.
 Metal caskets can be made in different styles and different colors, so the choice is really about what you like and what best fits your budget.

 Wood caskets can also be divided into two subcategories: ones made from Solid Wood Caskets and another made from Wood Veneer.
 Both look very alike and usually have natural wood coloring.
 They can be made out of Oak, Spruce, Redwood, Maple or Cherry wood.
 But let’s not forget that the manufacturing of the product from Solid Wood is usually much more expensive hence the price of a casket made out of Solid Wood is much higher than one made out of Wood Veneer.
 Here, as in the case of Metal Caskets, everyone picks what they like the most and is in alignment with their budget.

 When the family of the deceased, or the deceased themselves wish to be cremated, there is a special kind of casket.